NoTArZuZ/zramer.sh/README.md

 # ZRAMer
 ### Auto ZRAM generator shell script.
-That you can use in any init system!
+That you can use on any init system!
 ## How to use
 To **enable** or **update** ZRAM, you just need to run ```zramer```.
 It will automatically pick your total RAM and CPU threads.